 Evaluate Options.
 Evaluate the options in terms of their consequences and how they will meet all participants’ interests.

 Develop a plan.
 A plan should be agreed upon to implement a solution to the problem.
 The plan should identify specific steps to resolving the problem, assign responsibilities, and provide mechanisms for dealing with problems in the future.
 This plan shall be in writing and provided to all parties.

 A progressive approach by supervisors is generally recommended (but not required) to allow for better employee understanding of the issue.
-All staff employee disciplinary actions must be documented, normally by using the Staff Performance Evaluation (SPE) Form (or comparable as to content) to document the reason for the disciplinary action.
+All staff employee disciplinary actions must be documented, normally by using the Special Performance Evaluation (SPE) Form (or comparable as to content) to document the reason for the disciplinary action.

 Sam Houston State University is an “at will” employer.
 Staff employees serve without fixed term and at the pleasure of the President or his/her delegates and regardless of their length of service do not have vested rights for continued employment.
 All personnel actions are reviewed to ensure Equal Employment Opportunity (EEO) compliance.

 The mildest type of disciplinary action can increase understanding, reduce workplace tension, and open up communication.
 The objective of the meeting should be to come up with solutions to help resolve concerns before they progress further.